ericpiros/arch_on_machenike_lf35/hardware/review.md

 You can also connect it to an external monitor through the HDMI port (sadly only version 1.4 so you can only output to 4K @ 30hz) or through the USB-C port by a USB-C to dsplay port or USB-C to HDMI port converter.
 The USB-C supports 4K @ 60Hz.

 My screen came with some bad backlight bleeding on the corners, but it does not detract when you are on the desktop or playing a game.
 It is a different story when you only have a black screen in front of you (visible on the splash screen as your OS boots).
 The bezels on the screen are narrow which is a nice touch, makes the laptop look modern.
 It does have a large chin though with the MACHREATOR name on it and the camera.
 The camera is serviceable.
 It won't wow anyone and the placement leaves a lot to be desired being so low in the screen.
-It is either pointing at your chon or nose depending on the angle of the screen.
+It is either pointing at your chin or nose depending on the angle of the screen.

 ![Backlight Bleeding](./pictures/lf3f_screen_bleed.jpg)